All major tax inventives and subsidies you need to be aware of when starting a business in France.

 Project initiators, including foreign companies that wish to apply to the WIC can be of foreign nationality.
 Moreover, it is not compulsory that the firm exists the day the application is submitted.
 However, the project has to be developed and executed in France.
 The WIC can be broken into 3 stages

 2nd stage (support/Risk reduction): for 30 appointees, up to 2 M€ in subsidies.
-This phase is open as from 2nd, December 2016 and will be closing 15th, February 2017.
+This phase is open from 2nd, December 2016 and will be closing on 15 February 2017.

 3rd stage (development): for 7 appointee(s), up to 20M€ subsidies.
-A select number of Phase 2, projects will be given support for mass-production during the third phase, which will open in 2016.
+A select number of Phase 2, projects will be given support for mass production during the third phase, which will open in 2016.

 This unwrapping can be summarized as follows